 In other news, we recently spent some time reviewing technologies we use for app development, web development and operations.
 We've never talked about how we do things or what we use to create, but we know it's something that interests other small startups, those learning computer science and self-learning individuals curious about what other people are doing.

 As a small team, it's vital that we utilise the most efficient tools.
 For now, that means we have to use frameworks and languages we're most familiar with to reduce effort and time ramping up.
-Having said that, we have made the decision to wait for the release of .NET MAUI in 2022 as we expect the benefits will be huge compared to the small learning curve between Xamarin and having a background in .NET.
+Having said that, we have made the decision to wait for the release of .NET MAUI in 2022 as we expect the benefits will be huge given the small learning curve of Xamarin and having a background in .NET.
 It means we'll pretty much have one major project for an app on various platforms versus having to produce a native code solution for each device or OS.